fanooos/motinder/README.md

 A simple bash script to remide me with some motivational quotes.

-The script simple get a random quote from a file named quotes and display a notification using the Ubuntu notify-send functionality.
+The script simply gets a random quote from a file named quotes and display a notification using the Ubuntu notify-send.

 To put the script into action follow the following steps.